Ryvenay/AFP2/doc/requirement_specification.md

 1. The seller - Electrical retail store

-2. Customer- An individual who is at least 16 years old, in case he/she is not 18 yet the consent of his/her legal representative is required.
+2. Customer - An individual who is at least 16 years old, in case he/she is not 18 yet the consent of his/her legal representative is required.

-3. Online store / Shop / Webshop -Internet service available at (-not yet clarified-) through which a customer can purchase goods from the seller.
+3. Online store / Shop / Webshop
+- Internet service available at (-not yet clarified-) through which a customer can purchase goods from the seller.

 4. Goods - Movable items presented in the online shop.

+5. Regulations
-5. Regulations - Rules and laws of the operation of an online shop.
+- Rules and laws of the operation of an online shop.

 **General provisions:**